 Ingredients

-- 4 cloves of garlic, pressed or mashed
+- 4 cloves garlic - pressed or mashed

-- ¼ cups of sherry (you can also use white wine or vegetable broth)
+- ¼ cup sherry - you can also use white wine or vegetable broth

 - 2 cups vegetable broth